After receiving highly critical reviews Google has pulled the media streaming Nexus Q off the market for redesign.

 - The Nexus Q supported, Google Play Music, Google Play Movies and TV, and YouTube only.

 Specs included dual core processor, 1GB RAM, Bluetooth, Wi-Fi 802.11b/g/n and near-field communications (NFC).
-It was sort of a table in a ball shape without the ability to load software or view it without a connection to another device.
+It was sort of a tablet in a ball shape without the ability to load software or view it without a connection to another device.

 In an email to customers, stated, "We also heard initial feedback from users that they want Nexus Q to do even more than it does today.
 In response, we have decided to postpone the consumer launch of Nexus Q while we work on making it even better."